blzrx/memorypercentage/README.md

 if you use this often, you should consider adding it to your PATH, simply, copy it to /usr/local/bin without the script extension (.sh)

 ex: cp memorypercentage.sh /usr/local/bin/memper

+then you can type "memper" anywhere on the shell to invoke the script.